-M1 Finance combines the automation and cost structure of robo-advisors with the customization and control of a full-service online brokerage.
+M1 Finance combines the automation of a robo-advisor with the customization and control of a full-service online brokerage, and the service is entirely free for individual investors.

 Existing robo-advisors offer fully managed, passive portfolios.
 After completing a basic risk tolerance questionnaire at signup, these firms recommend a portfolio comprised of widely-diversified, index ETFs.
 The recommended portfolio will differ according to each investor’s risk tolerance, but all investors utilize the same index ETFs.